About the claim

 This claim is important because:

 We will be encouraging Sony to settle the claim as soon as possible so that consumers get their money back in a timely manner.
-However, if Sony refuses, it could be several years before we can secure compensation for consumers.
-We will provide updates as the claim progresses via this website.
-You can also sign up to receive updates.
+However, if Sony refuses, a trial has been listed for 2 March 2026 (with a time estimate of 8 weeks).

 We don’t know, but it’s possible!